Brian-FullStack/CI_MS1_ICE/README.md

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+### Common Features
+-
+-
+### Index - Home Page
+- Features a hero image which immedeatly sets the theme of the site.
+- Contains a brief introduction about ICE and what the facility has to offer.
+- Contains a call to action button which will navigate the user to the booking page.

+### First Time
+- Features relating images and text about first time climbers and what experiences they can expect.
+- Contains detailed information about what to expect from their first visit to the climbing gym.
+- Contains a small gallery of images.

+### Facilities
+- Features a carousel of different facilities.
+- Contains a list of the facilities and a brief explination of the different types of climbing offered.
+- Contains a chart explaining the colour courdinated grading system at the gym.

+### Booking
+- Contains information on the prices.
+- Features a form for users to book a time slot.
+- There is also a link to a waiver.

+### Events
+- Contains information on different up comming events.
+- Shows Type of event, Time of event and Information on the event.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z